aramder/aramder.github.io/misadventures/_posts/2026-1-18-PMR-171-Reverse-Engineering.md

 ser.rts = True  # Also required!
 ```

-The protocol turned out to be straightforward once we found the right parameters:
+The UART packet format and codeplug data encoding turned out to be straightforward once we found the right parameters:

 ```
 ┌────────┬────────┬────────┬─────────────┬──────────┐